Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Sliding Sands (Keoneheehee) Trail - Maui

-The colors inside the crater shift from red to black to silver as you descend.
+Colors inside the crater shift from red to black to silver as you descend.
 The silence is total.
-It feels like walking on Mars.
-Most hikers go down 2 to 3 miles and turn around, because the climb back up at 10,000 feet elevation is genuinely difficult.
-The thin air makes the return climb much harder than the descent.
+Feels like walking on Mars.
+Most hikers go down 2 to 3 miles and turn around because the climb back up at 10,000 feet elevation is genuinely difficult.
+Thin air makes the return climb much harder than the descent.

 Start at the Haleakala summit visitor center.
-Bring layers because the summit temperature can be 30 degrees cooler than sea level.
-A portable charger keeps phones alive for photos in the cold, and polarized sunglasses are essential because the volcanic ash reflects intense sunlight.
+Bring layers.
+Summit temperature can be 30 degrees cooler than sea level.
+A portable charger keeps phones alive for photos in the cold, and polarized sunglasses are essential.
+Volcanic ash reflects intense sunlight.

 Difficulty: Hard (mainly due to elevation and the return climb).
 Allow 4 to 6 hours for a partial descent and return.